cioccarellia/billing-protector/README.md

-# BillingProtector (WIP)
+# BillingProtector
 BillingProtector is and android robust and small library whose aim is to check the device state & the purchases security.
 Its main purpose is to block a transition if the application has been modified or patched; it can also be used to prevent applications from being executed on an unprotected/insecure envoronment.

 # Setup
 BillingProtector uses jitpack as packages repository.